Accession and Deaccession of Skulls

 The IDHCS makes every effort to ensure the continued security and preservation of donated skulls.
-Museum-quality cabinets and archival-quality trays house the SRA collection.
+Museum-quality cabinets and archival-quality trays house the Atkinson Collection.
 Specimens are handled minimally.
 During research studies involving examination of the skulls, curator assistance is mandatory.

 - Skulls donated to the Institute of Dental History and Craniofacial Study (IDHCS) must be recognizable as originally purchased from a biological supply house (i.e., specimen obviously prepared under laboratory conditions, with tissue removal, degreasing, and bleaching having resulted from standardized preparation techniques) or designated as non-Native American in ethnicity.
 Subsequent to receipt of a specimen, the IDHCS staff may request a 30 day examination period if the specimen's derivation seems questionable.